Friday, 27 February 2026

 Once the trees were secured to the boards with superglue and a bit more modelling putty (roughly shaped to look like widening tree trunks, or exposed roots), I then used some polyfilla (or spackle) to fill some of the gaps in the cork, and shape it to have smoother sloping edges.
 A few flat but textured stones from my garden were also superglued to the boards at this stage.

 When that was all dry, most of the top of each base was coated in PVA, leaving the stones and a few root or cork details exposed.
-They were then carefully dipped in a mix of coarse sand and small stones, left to dry, and then liberally coated with a final PVA and water mix to ensure everything was stuck fast.
+They were then carefully dipped in a mix of coarse sand and small stones, left to dry, and then liberally soaked with a final coating of watered-down PVA to ensure everything was stuck fast.

-Painting the base was a simple affair of washing and drybrushing, before various grass flock, tufts, leaf litter and lichen/foliage effects were glued in place.
-The very final detail was a small sprinkling of hand-made paper leaves, cut with leaf punches, carefully glued into prominent, but natural positions.
+Painting the base was a simple affair of washing and drybrushing, before various grass flock, tufts, leaf litter, lichen and foliage effects were glued in place.
+The very final detail was a small sprinkling of painted paper leaves, made with leaf punches, carefully glued into prominent, but natural positions.

-After spray-varnishing, my wife saw them for the first time, and instead of her usual allergic reaction to all things wargaming, surprisingly she said she really liked them.
+After spray-varnishing, my wife saw them for the first time, and instead of her usual allergic reaction to all things wargaming, surprisingly decided she really liked them.
 Really really liked them.
-So much so that she thought they would make lovely little desk ornaments, even for people who aren't addicted to the idea of miniature armies clashing on fantastical tabletops.
+So much so that she thought they would make lovely little desk ornaments, even for those unfathomable folk that aren't addicted to the idea of miniature armies clashing on fantastical tabletops.

 Friday, 9 January 2026